arapulido/arapulido.github.io/blog/_posts/2022-03-11-datadog-log-preprocessing.markdown

 # Summary

-When defining your log pipelines in Datadog is always useful to know that there is a special pipeline that comes first, the Preprocessing JSON logs pipeline.
-Users can modify the attributes that are taking into account when parsing log entries with this pipeline.
+When defining your log pipelines in Datadog it is always useful to know that there is a special pipeline that comes first, the Preprocessing JSON logs pipeline.
+Users can modify the attributes that are taken into account when parsing log entries with this pipeline.